Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 Conflict is growth trying to happen.

-• It focuses on issues, not character - Partners address specific behaviors or situations without attacking each other’s fundamental worth or personality
+• It focuses on the issue, not character - You address a behavior or situation without attacking who they are

 How to Resolve Conflict When Both Feel Strongly